+ REGULATORY · HDB WARRANTY

 HDB Assure 3: the warranty you didn't know you had.

 Most BTO buyers know about the 1-year Defect Liability Period.
-Far fewer know HDB's Assure 3 programme covers ceiling leaks and external wall seepage for 5 years and spalling concrete for 10 years, measured from key collection, cover that runs well past the 1-year DLP.
+Far fewer know HDB's Assure 3 programme covers ceiling leaks and external wall seepage for five years and spalling concrete for 10 years, measured from key collection, cover that runs well past the 1-year DLP.

 What Assure 3 is